NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Second hit pushes on block with a slightly bigger knee hitbox
     - Hitbox disappears one frame earlier
     - Has no pushback on the second hit and a slightly improved hitbox
+    - Damage adjusted to 13+22, from 17-18 (TODO: Fix this syntax)
 - 6A
-    - First hit has more lift
+    - First hit has more lift (to avoid a situation where the first hit connected and the second missed because of the counter hit while crouched hitstun animation)
     - First hit has +7 frames of blockstun
     - 2 more frames on duration
     - Hitbox on the hand slightly bigger to better match the kunai